ActionPL/duckstation_openbios_savestates/SLPM-86702/README.md

 **Description:**

-starts in mode select with all characters unlocked Based on a save file courtesy of the user "lucha_puroresu" on GameFAQs
+Starts in mode select with all characters unlocked Based on a save file courtesy of the user "lucha_puroresu" on GameFAQs